hossainsmshakib/GoBalancer/README.md

     Serve(rw http.ResponseWriter, req *http.Request)
 }
 ```
-Defines the basic structure of a server that the load balancer interacts with.
+Defines the basic structure of a server that GoBalancer interacts with.

 ### `simpleServer` Struct
 ```go